-&quot;Outstanding Debt" does not include lease/purchase obligations, however, it does include self-supporting debt.
-Average life of the issue - 6.690 years.
-Interest on the Bonds has been calculated at the rate of 2.00% for purposes of illustration.
+(1) "Outstanding Debt" does not include lease/purchase obligations, however, it does include self-supporting debt.
+Excludes the Refunded Obligations.
 Preliminary, subject to change.

-Includes the Bonds.
+(2) Average life of the issue - 7.503 years.
+Interest on the Bonds has been calculated at the rate of 2.95% for purposes of illustration.
 Preliminary, subject to change.